 The General Land Use Plan (GLUP) is the primary policy guide for development.
 Landowners may request a GLUP amendment to accommodate development of their property.
 However, a Special GLUP Study is needed in those instances where there is no adopted plan or where the GLUP amendment request is inconsistent with the guidance of the relevant adopted plan.
+For information about fees, view the Zoning Fee Schedule.

 - Amendment Application Process